hindahhmed/IntroToIM/Midterm.md

 *Design Desicions*

-- The background of the opening page is baby pink, and the
+- The background of the opening page is baby pink, and there is a photo of a